larsks/ansible-toolbox/README.md

 ## Common options

-The following options are unique to these commands:

 - `--hosts`, `-H` *hosts*  -- The value of this argument will be applied to the `hosts:` line in the generated playbook.
 Defaults to `localhost`.